Guy Gavriel Kay

 The Lions of Al-Rassan (1995)

 This is a very good, albeit very depressing book.
-Set in the same world as Sailing to Sarantium, this book describes the battles between the followers of Jad versus the Asharites.
+It book describes the battles between the followers of Jad versus the Asharites.

 If Sailing to Sarantium reminded me of Rome, this book reminded me of Spain.
 Of the Crusades.
 Of Christianity and Islam, with Judaism caught in between.